Please note: if you have landed here looking to contact the Port Adelaide Magistrates Court, please see their contact details here.

 ‘Utter unsuitability and inconvenience’ for the administration of justice

-Reporting in the local newspaper in 1880, it was clear that Justices of the Peace at the time found administering justice very difficult in existing facilities.
+Reporting in the local newspaper in 1880, it was clear that Justices of the Peace at the time found administering justice very difficult in the existing facilities.

-WITH very great satisfaction have we heard that the honorary Justices of the Peace at Port.
-Adelaide are making a strong representation to the Government of the utter
+With very great satisfaction have we heard that the honorary Justices of the Peace at Port.
+Adelaide are making a strong representation to the Government of the utter unsuitability and inconvenience of the building at present devoted to the administration of justice.

-likely to become or to require -, and in every other respect a more unsuitable building for present use as a Court of Justice could scarcely be found.
+All the purpose that the edifice now serves very effectually is to how the wretchedly poor ideas that were formerly entertained of what the Port was likely to become or to require -, and in every other respect a more unsuitable building for present use as a Court of Justice could scarcely be found.

 The stench and effluvia on a full Court-day, when the public crowd in, are beyond description; and the accommodation for the bar, witnesses, and public, is of the most limited and insufficient character.

-trial, and to ” order witnesses out of Court” simply means sending them into the street, upon which the Court-house open windows abut, so that the condition of severance and prevention of complicity in giving evidence cannot be achieved.
+There is no waiting room for any persons who may be concerned in a trial, and to ” order witnesses out of Court” simply means sending them into the street, upon which the Court-house open windows abut, so that the condition of severance and prevention of complicity in giving evidence cannot be achieved.

 We hope that the desired result may be achieved by the representation made by the Magistrates, and that there will be provision on the Estimates next year -for a sufficient building, with accommodation equal to the requirements of a very populous community.